willdurand-edu/php-slides/src/1/09_databases.md

     $stmt = $con->prepare($query);
     $stmt->execute();

-Looks like the `Connection` class we used before, right?
+Looks like the `Connection` class you used before, right?

     !php
     class Connection extends PDO